influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

    no measurement schemas
    ```

-2. Create a measurement schema *columns file* using CSV, JSON, or Newline delimited JSON (NDJSON).
+2. Create a measurement schema *columns file* using CSV, JSON, or [Newline delimited JSON (NDJSON)](http://ndjson.org/).
-   Define the name, field type, and data type of each column.
+   Define the name, type, and data type of each column.

    {{< code-tabs-wrapper >}}
    {{% code-tabs %}}